andresz74/youtube-transcript-generator/documentation.md

 ### **Highlights:**

 - Adds extended metadata to the summary frontmatter (e.g., video_author, published_date, video_id, etc.).
-- Sends only the videoId to the AI endpoint for summary generation.
+- Sends only the videoID to the AI endpoint for summary generation.
 - Stores result in summaries collection in Firestore.

 ---